-On the day of the 25th we will be embarking on our final game drive in the Frankmobil in an Easterly direction along the river front.
 Our goal here is to get the final vehicle shots we still need after all of our training and practice throughout the trip.
-Our drive ends at our last night’s accommodation, Pangolin Chobe Lodge.
-Here we say goodbye to the Frankmobil and hello to a little bit of luxury.
+Our drive ends at our accommodation, Pangolin Chobe Hotel.
+Here we say ‘goodbye’ to The Beast and ‘hello’ to a little bit of luxury.

-We aim to relax a bit at our new accommodation for a few hours and indulge in some well-deserved lunch.
-For the afternoon, however we will set-off on our final photographic opportunity which is a boat cruise along the Chobe river.
+We aim to relax a bit at our new accommodation for a few hours and indulge in some well deserved lunch.
+For the afternoon, however we will set off on our final photographic opportunity which is a boat cruise along the Chobe river.
 We will travel West along the river along the Chobe National park and expect to see plenty of wildlife coming down to drink in the late afternoon light which will be the perfect time to let our cameras loose and get those perfect shots.
-An ideal end to what would have been an incredible safari.

-Today we will have a lovely breakfast together and head to Kasane Airport.
-Our trip has come to an end!
+Today we will have a lovely breakfast together before heading to Kasane Airport.
+Our trip has come to an end.
 You may like to extend your trip by a few days and visit the mighty Victoria Falls, if so just let us know and we can assist in arranging this.
 Otherwise you leave Africa with a lifetime of memories and most likely thousands of photos.

 Photography workshop with with award winning photographer Craig Parry.